brianweet/edge-impulse-example-browser-device/README.md

     $ python -m SimpleHTTPServer
     ```

+1. You'll need to be connected over HTTPS to access sensors (at least on iPhone), use ngrok to open up your web browser to the world via:

+    ```
+    $ ngrok http 8000
+    ```

-Go to http://localhost:8000 to see the client.
+Go to the HTTPS URL that ngrok printed to see the client.

 ## Todo